An integration formula of Chern forms on quasi-projective varieties: The proof of the non-archimedean case

 In this subsection, we introduce the differential analysis theory on Berkovich spaces briefly.
 For the general theory on analytic spaces over a non-archimedean field, we refer to \cite{CLD12}, which is the pioneering paper.
 For the special case that the analytic space is an analytification of a variety, we also recommend a great reference \cite{Gub16}.
 Indeed, in this paper, we will only use the special case, which is technically easier than the general case.

 There is a \emph{tropicalization map}

 where $z_1,\cdots,z_n$ are coordinates of $\Gm^n$.
-In fact, by this map, we can identify $\RR^n$ with the skeleton of $(\Gm^n)^\an$.
+In fact, by this map, we can identify $\RR^n$ with the canonical skeleton of $(\Gm^n)^\an$ as in \cite[4.4]{Gub16}.
 We call $\RR^n$ the \emph{tropicalization} of $\Gm^n$.
-For a closed subvariety $Z$ of $\Gm^n$ of dimension $d$, $\trop(Z^\an)$ is a finite union of $d$-dimensional polyhedras in $\RR^n$, which is called the tropicalization of $Z$.
+By the Bieri-Groves theorem, for a closed subvariety $Z$ of $\Gm^n$ of dimension $d$, $\trop(Z^\an)$ is a finite union of $d$-dimensional polyhedra in $\RR^n$, which is called the tropicalization of $Z$.
 The idea is to do analysis on the tropicalization of $Z$.
+We refer the Bieri-Groves theorem to \cite[Theorem A]{BG84} as the original version.
+For a translation into tropical language, we refer to \cite[Theorem 2.2.3]{EKL06}.

 For a variety $X$ over $K$, a Zariski open subset $V\subset X$ is called \emph{very affine}, if there is a closed embedding $V\to\Gm^N$ for some $N$.
 There is a conclusion saying that the very affine open subsets form a topological basis with respect to the Zariski topology of $X$.
 A function $f$ is called \emph{smooth} on $X^\an$, if it is locally the pull-back of a smooth superform on $\RR^n$ with respect to some tropicalization map.